 - how you became involved in the sex-edu game

 One day when I was playing video games, I received a message from Sharon, a girl who I had a crush on, inviting me to participate in a group competition with her.
-I accepted the offer because of Sharon and because I was curious.
+I accepted the offer because of Sharon and because I was curious!
 The assignment was to solve a problem facing our world.
 While brainstorming, a group member brought up the topic of sex-education in China.
 Her words reminded me of the incidence that happened two years ago: Children at a kindergarten in Beijing were sexually abused.
-When I heard the news, I remember feeling__________.
+When I heard the news, I remember feeling both angry and surprising.
 I wondered: “Why did this happen?”
-Add:_________
+Why would there be such villain and why weren’t the kids taught to protect themselves or at least tell their parents after they were being harassed?

 Part 3 - Gaining new perspectives